CSE 150 Foundations of Computer Science - Honors

 Course Description

 This course introduces Computer Science Honors students to the logical and mathematical foundations of computer science.
 From time to time, we will also discuss problem solving strategies and techniques.
+The main topics covered in this course will be:

 Required Text: